Vaccine frequently asked questions

 Are the vaccines safe?

 We understand some of you might be nervous about the vaccine.
-We believe the risks from contracting the virus are greater than the possible risks from receiving the vaccine.
+We believe the risks from contracting the virus are greater than the possible risks from receiving any of the authorized vaccines.

 How effective are the vaccines?